Your First Binary Simulations with POSYDON 🌠

 The Population

-provides an interface with these components in the file, such that you’re able to share the populations runs and can work with large population that do not fit in memory.
+class provides an interface to these components in the file, such that you’re able to share the populations runs and can work with large populations that do not fit in memory.
+We will now explore the population file using the Population

 Older Population Files

-If you’re using older population files, you can make them compatible with the Population
+If you’re using older population files from before the Population class rework, you can make them compatible with the Population

 class by calling Population(pop_file, metallicity,ini_file)